jannaee/JSRoadmap/README.md

 ### Phase two objective to master

 - [ ] 1.
 What are scopes and closures
+    When a variable set on the outer functions scope is accessible to the scope of an inner function

 - [ ] 2.
 What is asynchronous JavaScript

 - [ ] 3.
 How to write asynchronous JavaScript with callbacks.

 - [ ] 4.
 How to select elements

 - [ ] 5.
 How to add or remove classes

 - [ ] 6.
 How to add or remove attributes

 - [ ] 7.
 How to add or remove elements

 - [ ] 8.
 How to use event listeners to add interactivity

 - [ ] 9.
 What events are there and how to use them

 ### Phase two testing